gabotechs/graphqxl/docs/src/usage.md

 ## Features

-So, above example was not very useful, as the compilation result is exactly the same as the input.
-Here are the list of more useful things you can do with GraphQXL:
+So, the example above was not very useful, as the compilation result is exactly the same as the input.
+Here is a list of more useful things you can do with GraphQXL:

 - [Field inheritance](./features/inheritance.md)
 - [Generic types and inputs](./features/generics.md)